 There are many causes of accidents.
 Some of the most common are distracted drivers, intoxicated drivers, and defective roadways.
 There are many different ways an accident can happen.
 Common types of car accidents in Florida include:

 There are many different types of people and vehicles you could get in an accident with, not all of which are cars.
 Just a few:

 There are also different issues to be concerned about, like uninsured or underinsured drivers, or personal injury protection.
 No matter the circumstances of your accident, we would be honored and proud to fight for justice on your behalf.

 An insurance company may have offered you a settlement.
 Remember, the insurance company is looking out for itself.
-You can have someone looking out for you.
+Please never accept a settlement without first discussing it with an attorney that has experience with auto, trucking, and motorcycle accidents.
+Make sure that you have someone looking out for your legal interests.
 At The Law Offices of James B. Coulter, we'll fight for your rights.
 We work on a contingency basis, meaning we only get paid if you do.
 Call us at (321) 586-9944 or send an online message to set up a free consultation.